Police scour Mandelson’s homes in Epstein probe as pressure mounts on Starmer

 But the scandal has left him under relentless pressure from across the political spectrum of his party, with some insisting nothing but a “root and branch” overhaul at the centre of Downing Street will do.

-On Thursday, Labour grandee Harriet Harman warned Sir Keir that he must take action over the scandal or risk losing his job.
+On Thursday, Harriet Harman, former deputy leader of the Labour Party, warned Sir Keir that he must take action over the scandal or risk losing his job.
 Baroness Harman told Sky News: “I think it is so serious for Keir Starmer.
 I don’t think it’s inevitable that it will bring him down.

 “But it will bring him down, unless he takes the action that is really necessary for him to take, and that’s this: firstly, he’s got to stop blaming Mandelson, and saying ‘He lied to me.’
 Because actually, he should never have been considering him in the first place.”